CI-Dominik/pp4-paw-pity/README.md

 * HTML (HyperText Markup Language) was used to create the structure of the homepage.

 ### CSS
-* All styled were applied by using and linking a CSS (Cascading Style Sheet) file.
+* All styles were applied by using and linking a CSS (Cascading Style Sheet) file.

 ### JavaScript
-* JavaScript was used to create the functionality of the homepage.
+* JavaScript was used to create the functionality of the modals.

 ### Python
 * Python was used as a programming language for editing backend code.